Pointer Cleaner

 Desliza para mostrar el menú

-frees up the allocated memory, but it doesn’t delete the pointer:
+The operator delete frees up the allocated memory, but it doesn’t delete the pointer:

 12345678910int *x = new int; *x = 42; cout << "Address: " << x << endl; cout << "Value: " << *x << endl; delete x; cout << "Address: " << x << endl; cout << "Value: " << *x << endl;

 As you can see, the pointer still remembers the address it refers to.
 Pointers that point to nonexistent units of memory are called dangling pointers.
-To avoid problems, you can assign to your pointer nullptr
+To avoid problems, you can assign to your pointer nullptr:

 x = nullptr;

-to a pointer so as not to crash your program by pointing to the unit of memory you will not use.
+The keyword nullptr represents the value of the empty pointer.
+It’s a good practice to assign nullptr to a pointer so as not to crash your program by pointing to the unit of memory you will not use.

 ¡Gracias por tus comentarios!